 In England, quite substantial loft conversions are still covered by permitted development rights.
 Larger conversions and those involving the addition of a window facing the highway will require planning consent.
 Building regs apply to all work.

-A value-adding two storey side or rear extension
+A value-adding double storey side or rear extension

 A side return extension